Suaimhneas CBT Therapy Cork and Mindfulness

 CBT Treatment for OCD

-Fortunately, there are treatments available that can help you to manage your OCD symptoms.
-One of the most effective, evidence-based treatments is CBT therapy.
+Fortunately, OCD treatment is available that can help you to manage your symptoms.
+The most effective, evidence-based treatments is CBT therapy.
 Cognitive Behavioural Therapy for OCD typically involves Exposure and Response prevention (ERP), which is a treatment that helps you to face your fears and learn to control your compulsions.

 ERP is a process of gradually exposing you to your fear or worry (exposure), and then helping you find ways to resist the urge to perform your compulsions (response prevention).
 This helps you to realize that your obsessive thoughts are not true and that you can cope with anxiety without resorting to compulsions.
 CBT works by helping you to change your thinking patterns and behaviors.
 With CBT, you will learn how to control your OCD and reduce the anxiety you feel.